 You can call Facebook Lite as “a little brother” of Facebook.
 This app is pretty much same with Facebook, only lighter and suitable for low-power Android devices or 2G networks.
 This reduced version of the Facebook app is surprisingly popular, as it reached 200 million users from all over the world.

 As to why Facebook Lite becomes popular among Indonesian users are because of more than 70 percent of Indonesian smartphone users are still using 2G connection.
 Moreover, Indonesian users mostly have a little amount of RAM on their smartphone.
 Hence, Facebook Lite is their solution to keep connected and engaged with their social life without using too much data storage, RAM, or rapid Internet connection.

-Photo sharing application, Instagram, is the next one on the list.
+Photo sharing application, Instagram, is the next one on the list of the 5 top apps in Indonesia.
 With more than 45 million active Indonesian users every month in 2017 (user growth increased more than 100 percent compared to last year), this application becomes one of the most favored social media platforms for Indonesians.
 According to Facebook Indonesia’s country director, Sri Widowati, Indonesia loves sharing their moments to their friends, with ‘Instagram Story’ as the most used feature.
 However, as many people love using Instagram, some of them hates it.
 A research conducted by The Royal Society for Public Health and the charity Young Health Movement in 2017 revealed that Instagram was listed as having the most negative effect for the users.
 Even though there are pros and cons, Instagram still has increasing users and plenty room to grow.